 There are some pretty clear advantages and disadvantages on both sides.
-Vertically integrated companies have the ability to control the entire customer service experience.
-Just like a more conventional utility supplier, these companies will be part of the consumer's life for many years.
-This affords the opportunity for growth, long term monetary gains, as well as the future ability to expand the relationship with the customer to other products.
+Vertically integrated companies can control the entire customer service experience.
+Just like a more conventional utility supplier, these companies will be part of the consumer’s life for many years.
+This integration creates an opportunity for growth, long-term monetary gains, as well as the future ability to expand the relationship with the customer to other products.

-Because vertical integration involves the entire chain of the solar business, those who choose this model also have the advantage of something called 'margin stacking'.
+Because vertical integration involves the entire chain of the solar business, those who choose this model also have the advantage of something called ‘margin stacking.’
 With channel strategies, there may be as many as four or five players involved.
-This means that each player will need to meet their margins in order to stay in business.
+This means that each player will need to meet their margins to stay in business.

 With vertical integration, this is not the case.
 Controlling each step of the process means they can combine, or stack these margins and use the gains to grow the business, offer lower prices or increase profits.

-So far it sounds like a simple decision, but bear in mind that the solar industry in the US is still a very difficult market to be a part of.
-The sheer effort and capital involved in building and maintaining a company that can take care of the whole process effectively is extremely hard.
+So far, it sounds like a simple decision, but bear in mind that the solar industry in the US is still a challenging market for businesses to maintain their position in.
+The sheer effort and capital involved in building and maintaining a company that can take care of the whole process effectively are extremely tough to manage.

 Thus, many people are choosing channel strategies because it means that they can really focus on the things they are good at.
 Some companies might be excellent at generating leads; some might be experts in financing.
 Whatever their specialties, the major benefit of this strategy is that it tends to result in larger companies that operate nationally partnering with small companies that operate much more locally – essentially creating a “last mile” for this business model.